-- Complete a net worth statement outlining your assets (what you own) and liabilities (what you owe) - Highlight savings, vehicles, cash on hand, investments, RRSPs, pensions, stock plans, RESPs, cash value of life insurance policy - Indicate if you have set up a savings program on your own or through work - List assets such as vehicles, motorbikes, boats, RVs - Though household items are an asset they have little value to most creditors - List any loans, lines or credit, overdrafts that have a balance owing.
-These amounts should be included in your net worth statement - Ensure there are no unpaid bills or taxes owing - Calculate net worth and provide an explanation if it is low relative to your age and income
+- Complete a net worth statement outlining your assets (what you own) and liabilities (what you owe); see pages 13-16 for instructions - Highlight savings, vehicles, cash on hand, investments, RRSPs, pensions, stock plans, RESPs, cash value of life insurance policy - Indicate if you have set up a savings program on your own or through work - List assets such as vehicles, motorbikes, boats, RVs, etc. - Though household items are an asset they have little value to most creditors - List any loans, lines of credit or overdrafts that have a balance owing.
+These amounts should be included in your net worth statement. - Ensure there are no unpaid bills or taxes owing - Calculate net worth and provide an explanation if it is low relative to your age and income - Use fair market value for assets, not replacement value

-Step 2.
-Build Credibility
+Step 2: Build Credibility

-- Develop an emergency fund.
-Strive to save at least 3 months of your basic living expenses (Eg: food, shelter, utilities and transportation) - Demonstrate a systematic savings program - · Have some cash for a down payment or to cover possible future financial changes - Prepare a net worth statement for the past 2-3 years showing a positive trend - Manage your accounts without NSF fees - Minimize the use of overdrafts on your account
+- Try to ensure payments towards bills and credit obligations have been on time for at least six months prior to applying for credit.
+For any late payments, prepare an explanation for why they were late. - Develop an emergency fund.
+Strive to save at least three months of your basic living expenses (e.g. food, shelter, utilities and transportation). - Demonstrate a systematic savings program - Have some cash for a down payment or to cover possible future financial changes - Prepare a net worth statement for the past 2-3 years showing a positive trend - Manage your accounts without NSF fees - Minimize the use of overdrafts on your account

-Step 3.
-Get a Copy of Your Credit Report
+Step 3: Get a Copy of Your Credit Report